Carly Helgeson

 My process is highly iterative; meditative.

-Practically, I have developed a few steps that help me make many items concurrently.
+Practically, I have developed a few steps that help me produce items concurrently.
 Each piece may take anywhere from 20-60 hours to complete as drying layers of wet paper can be the most time consuming.
 I develop a shape, add pieces of cardboard here and there and then continue until I feel the weight and shape are to my liking.

 Once it feels right I seal the object with acrylic gloss or the ever reliable ModPodge.

-Copyright © 2025 Carly Helgeson.com - All Rights Reserved.
+Copyright © 2023 - 2025 Carly Helgeson.com - All Rights Reserved.

 • HOME

-• ARTWORK
+• SHOP

 • BLOG